swift-server/async-http-client/README.md

 ).whenComplete (...)
 ```

-Direct URLs can easily be contructed to be executed in other scenarios:
+Direct URLs can easily be constructed to be executed in other scenarios:
 ```swift
 let socketPathBasedURL = URL(
     httpURLWithSocketPath: "/tmp/myServer.socket",